DWWA judge profile: Robert McNulty - Decanter

-Robert McNulty is a judge at the Decanter World Wine Awards 2017
+Robert McNulty is a judge at the 2019 Decanter World Wine Awards (DWWA)

 Robert McNulty

-Robert McNulty has worked across a broad range of areas within the wine business over a 25 years period.
-After graduating in hotel management he joined the wine trade in London with royal warrant wine merchants John Harvey & Sons.
+Robert McNulty has worked across a range of areas within the wine business over a 30 year period.
+He joined the wine trade in London with royal warrant merchants John Harvey & Sons, gaining the WSET Diploma in 1992.

-He gained the WSET Diploma in 1992 and later became a WSET Certified Educator.
-For the past seven years he has lived and worked in Italy and is co-owner of Wine Academy Italia, a WSET Approved Programme Provider offering wine training courses at winery venues across the country.
-Robert is currently a student at the Institute of Masters of Wine in London.
+For the past eight years he has lived and worked in Italy.
+His company, Wine Academy Italia, offers specialist wine training for businesses along with WSET courses at a variety of venues across the country.
+Robert is currently a Stage 2 student at the Institute of Masters of Wine in London.

 Follow Robert on Twitter @WineAcademyIta